Logotype for The Star Entertainment Group Limited

 Executive summary

-• H1 FY25 normalised revenue was $650 million, down 25% year-over-year, mainly due to challenging trading conditions, regulatory reforms, and loss of market share.
+• H1 FY25 normalised revenue was $650 million, down 25% year-over-year, with a statutory net loss of $301.9–$302 million after significant items of $166 million, reflecting challenging trading conditions, regulatory reforms, and market share loss.

-• A $300 million strategic investment from Bally's and Investment Holdings was announced to provide critical liquidity, with $100 million already received and the remainder pending shareholder and regulatory approval.
+• A $300 million strategic investment from Bally's and Investment Holdings was announced to provide critical liquidity, with $100 million received and the remainder pending shareholder and regulatory approval.

 • The company exited its equity interest in the Destination Brisbane Consortium (DBC), consolidating Gold Coast assets and gaining full ownership of two new hotels.